DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 #### Describing Performance

-Note: I need clarification on response time vs service time

-* Response time: What the client sees
+* Response time: What the client sees.
-* Latency: how long a request is waiting to be handled (time in line?)
+* Latency: how long a request is waiting to be handled (time in line?).
 * Service time: How long it takes to process the request.
 Network delays and queueing delays.

-When measureing response times, bestter to use percentiles instead of mean response time.
+When measureing response times, better to use percentiles instead of mean response time.
 Use median response time.

 Slowest response times are usualy from your most valuable clients as they are processing the most data ex: amazon customer with a very large cart.